kapit4n/boostrap-web-page/Readme.md

 # PROGRAMING EVENTS
-This project will help us to design a simple web page using html and boostrap.
+This is a project that show information related to programming and the events that the software developers usually do.
 ## TODO
-- Mix text with images in the about page
+-
 ## DONE
 - Image borders, shadowns
 - Carousel
 - text-color
 - Logo
+- Map to show the address of the organization
+- Links to redirect to fb, tw, pin and linkein

 ##ACCESS LINK
 https://htmlpreview.github.io/?https://raw.githubusercontent.com/larce1212/boostrap-example/master/events.html